duyongwen/shellscript-for-ns3/README.md

 # shellscript-for-ns3
-shell for installing ns3.29 and above in ubuntu 18.04
+shell for installing ns3.29 in ubuntu 18.04